How to use Screen Time on Mac like a Pro

 For a complete digital detox, you may want to put on hold your app notifications.
 There are several types of entities on your Mac that send out notifications.
 One of those are Launch Agents.
 They are small applications usually operating in the background.
 How to minimize them?

-Run the free version of the app (a link to get free edition)
+- Run the free version of the app (a link to get the app for free)

-Additionally, check out Login Items and Heavy Memory Consumers (that one is found in Maintenance tab).
+Additionally, check out Login Items and Heavy Memory Consumers (that one is found in the Maintenance tab).

 6. Speed up the apps you use most